 are going to get in contact with water

-A product which contains water or will be in contact with water constantly and is not well preserved will expose you to a risk of infections caused by fungi, mould bacteria and real nasty stuff.
+A product which contains water, or will be in contact with water constantly, but is not well preserved will expose you to a risk of infections caused by fungi, mould bacteria and other really nasty stuff.

-So, make sure your shampoo bar is well-preserved using eco-preservatives which are accepted for use in organic skincare.
-Some eco preservatives are benzyl alcohol, benzoic acid, sorbic acid, dehydroacetic acid.
+Make sure your shampoo bar is well-preserved, using eco-preservatives, which are accepted for use in organic skincare.
+Some eco preservatives are benzyl alcohol, benzoic acid, sorbic acid, and dehydroacetic acid.

-Also another note: preservatives are different from anti-oxidant.
-Anti-oxidants, such as Vitamin E, grapeseed extract, rosemary extract, are used to avoid oils in your formulation to become rancid or to simply extend their shelf life.
+Also another note: preservatives are different from anti-oxidants.
+Anti-oxidants, such as vitamin E, grapeseed extract, rosemary extract, are used to stop oils in your formulation going rancid or to simply extend their shelf life.
 It does nothing to preserve your product from harmful bacteria or mould!